mabouzeid04/cse15l-lab-reports/labReport3.md

   # Part 3: What I learned from lab in weeks 2 & 3
   I was very to learn about the URL interface, I didn't think it would be that simple and I felt good to be able to build something like that.
+I found it especially interesting to learn that I could store past arguments into an array to keep track of them.
 I was also happy to practice my debugging skills and deepen my understanding of JUnit in Lab 3.